"I learned a vital amount of information on how to be a more competitive applicant"

 Everyone can use help improving upon their interview skills.
 After your resume and cover letter are critiqued, consider making an appointment for a practice interview.
 During a practice interview, a career advisor will simulate an actual interview experience by going through interview questions you would likely encounter at a job interview.
 Afterwards, you will be evaluated and given some constructive feedback on the three main components that employers look for in job candidates.
 The first is content, the hard and verifiable skills and experiences you possess which are found on your resume.
 The second is your presentation.
 You need to present a resume that is tailored to the position, clear, concise and well written as well as appear professional and competent in person.
 A career advisor can discuss other presentation techniques such as what to bring to the interview, what attire is appropriate based on the setting and industry, and the importance of prompt thank you notes.
 The third factor you'll discuss is your personality and non-verbals.
 Your personality can set you apart from other candidates.
 Many students find it helpful to take advantage of the digital practice interview technology available in the Career Center.
 Watching a recording of your practice interview as well as getting verbal feedback from a career advisor will help ensure that you make a great impression during your interviews with employers, which is critical.

-Call the Career Center at 859-257-2746 to schedule an appointment for a practice interview.
-These appointments are for one hour and fill up quickly so you will want to schedule this at least one week prior to the actual interview.
+Come to drop-in hours Tuesday - Thursday 11:00 a.m. - 3:00 p.m. to discuss interviewing strategies and set up a follow up practice interview.
+Be mindful to give yourself at least one week prior to the actual interview as appointments fill up quickly.
 Be sure to let the person you make the appointment with know if you are preparing for an interview with a specific company or in a specific industry.
 The more information the Career Counselor has in advance, the more tailored and relevant the practice questions will be for you.
 Before your appointment make sure to email a copy of your resume to the Career Counselor.
 In addition, it is a good idea to review and practice some interview questions prior to the appointment.
 The more familiar you are with the questioning process, the more you will gain from the practice interview session.

 Prepare questions to ask the employer/recruiter